Dreaming back to the 1970s

 But inflation, austerity, growth formed an "impossible triangle", the FOMC re-emphasized that solving inflation is the main objective, if the current primary target is to protect inflation and austerity, then the recession is likely to be inevitable.

 Keeping inflation under control is always a game, bearing in mind that Mr Volcker’s actions have been accompanied by two recessions, and he has demonstrated the importance of the Fed maintaining price stability.
-Only by maintaining price stability will there be long-term solid growth.
+Only by maintaining price stability will there a be long-term solid growth.

 It now seems likely that only a significant improvement in inflation, a sharp rise in unemployment, or an economic or market crisis will deter the Fed